ME-ICA/tedana/docs/approach.rst

-After component selection is performed, the retained components and their associated betas are used to reconstruct the optimally combined data, resulting in a dimensionally reduced version of the dataset.
+After component selection is performed, the retained components and their associated betas are used to reconstruct the optimally combined data, resulting in a dimensionally reduced version of the dataset which is then used in the `TEDICA` step.

 .. image:: /_static/a12_pca_reduced_data.png